Father and Son (song): Origins

 Cat Stevens originally wrote "Father and Son" as part of a proposed musical project starring Nigel Hawthorne, called Revolussia, that was set during the Russian Revolution, and could also have become a film; the song was about a boy who wanted to join the revolution against the wishes of his conservative farmer father.
 The musical project faded away when Stevens contracted tuberculosis in 1969.
-He was close to death at the time of his admittance to the King Edward VII Hospital in Midhurst, West Sussex.
+He was close to death at the time of his admittance to the King Edward VII Hospital, Midhurst, West Sussex.
 After a year-long period of convalescence in the hospital and a collapsed lung, the project was shelved, but "Father and Son" remained, now in a broader context that reflected not just the societal conflict of Stevens' time, but also captured the impulses of older and younger generations in general.

 "Father and Son" received substantial airplay on progressive rock and album-oriented rock radio formats, and played a key role in establishing Stevens as a new voice worthy of attention.
 In 1970, it was only put on the B-side of Stevens' single "Moon Shadow" (Island Records).

 Interviewed soon after the release of "Father and Son", Stevens was asked if the song was autobiographical.
 Responding to the interviewer from Disc, he said, "I've never really understood my father, but he always let me do whatever I wanted—he let me go.
 'Father And Son' is for those people who can't break loose."

-Speaking to Rolling Stone, Stevens has said he is aware that "Father and Son" and several other songs mean a great deal to a large number of fans.
+Speaking to Rolling Stone in 1973, Stevens has said he was aware that "Father and Son" and several other songs mean a great deal to a large number of fans.

 "Some people think that I was taking the son's side," its composer explained.
 "But how could I have sung the father's side if I couldn't have understood it, too?
 I was listening to that song recently and I heard one line and realized that that was my father's father's father's father's father's father's father's father speaking."

 By 2007, Stevens (then known as Yusuf Islam) recorded the song again in "Yusuf's Cafe Sessions" of 2007 on DVD again with Alun Davies, and a small band playing acoustic instruments.
 The performance was presented in a video with two close camera shots of his wife and daughter, holding his infant grandchild.

 In 2020, Stevens released a re-recorded version of "Father and Son".
 This version, which appears on Tea for the Tillerman 2, features the original recording of Stevens' vocals (at the age of 22) alongside the present-day voice of Stevens (age 72).
 The animated music video of "Father and Son" also pays homage to the original release by featuring video clips from the 1970 music video released 50 years earlier.